xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### PrimeMapping(*...newPrimes*)
 Construct a prime mapping for tempering intervals to specified cents.
 Remaining primes are left untempered.

+### primeMonzo(*interval*)
+Convert interval to a prime count vector a.k.a. monzo with all primes listed in the subgroup part.

 ### primes(*start*, *end*)
 Obtain an array of prime numbers such that start <= p <= end.
 Or p <= start if end is omitted.